Simply56/Game-of-Life/README.md

 Since then, I have wondered how much faster I can make it.

-#### Gif of the game running in a 400x400 window at around 35fps on my laptop
+#### Gif of the game running in a 400x400 window at around 35fps (50fps in the most recent version) on my laptop
 ![Demo](demo/life.gif)